-The opening 2012 The Vintage Collection wave wasn’t the first batch of Episode I focused action figures planned you know.
+The opening 2012 The Vintage Collection wave wasn’t the first batch of Episode I-focused action figures planned, you know.
 We wanted to set that record straight.
-Way before The Phantom Menace 3D was officially given a release date, Hasbro had four figures already in development for The Vintage Collection: Aurra Sing, Mawhonic (Podracer Pilot), Naboo Pilot and the Gungan Warrior.
-Originally intended for a late 2011 release, the plans were shelved and these four figures were “delayed” for a future release.
-(That ended up becoming the final wave of The Vintage Collection.)
-Hasbro created a special lineup of basic figures (it’s never an ideal thing for basic figures to be exclusive really although it worked well here) exclusively for Walmart called the Discover The Force collection and it afforded the “adult” collectors all-new premium editions of Episode I characters in addition to some older action figures form previous lines.
-These specially packaged figures came with 3D glasses (that were actually part of the packaging), a Galactic Battle Game card, action figure stand and playing die – all of which are exclusive to the Walmart release by the way and a special 3D image that looked rather incredible through the lenses of the included glasses.
+Way before Lucasfilm gave The Phantom Menace 3D the green light and a release date, Hasbro had four figures already in development for The Vintage Collection: Aurra Sing, Mawhonic (Podracer Pilot), Naboo Pilot, and the Gungan Warrior.
+Initially intended for a late 2011 release, Hasbro shelved their plans and delayed these four figures for a future release.
+They became additions to the final wave of The Vintage Collection.
+Hasbro created an exceptional lineup of basic figures exclusively for Walmart called the Discover The Force collection.
+It afforded the “adult” collectors all-new premium editions of Episode I characters and some older action figures from previous lines.
+These specially packaged figures came with 3-D glasses (part of the packaging), a Galactic Battle Game card, an action figure stand, and a playing die – all exclusive to the Walmart release.
+Moreover, the packaging featured a special 3-D image thanks to the included the glasses’ red and blue lenses.

-The figures were a hit, but many collectors passed on many of them so that their dollars could be well spent on the ones coming in The Vintage Collection packaging.
-What’s ironic here is that the Discover The Force figures are really just a pre-release of The Vintage Collection figures which themselves were intended to be the versions released first.
-Aurra Sing was a great figure in the Discover The Force line, but she’s never looked better than she does now in The Vintage Collection.
-To give you an idea how long ago the figure numbered VC71-VC74 (of which she’s part) were considered for release, all feature the original graphics of the reverse side of The Vintage Collection figures released between 2010 and 2011.
-The artwork shows a nice reference photo and a generic overview or description of The Vintage Collection and the purpose it serves to collectors.
-Aurra Sing’s white and red appearance is complemented with a green background and name plate.
-The combination is visually stimulating to your eyes and if you had passed on her in the Discover The Force line, you have something to really look forward to here with this release.
+The figures were a hit, but many collectors passed on many of them so that they could spend their dollars on the ones coming in The Vintage Collection packaging.
+Coincidentally, the Discover The Force figures are just a pre-release of The Vintage Collection figures, which Hasbro intended to release first.
+Aurra Sing was a significant figure in the Discover The Force line, but the character never looked better thanks to the gorgeous The Vintage Collection packaging.
+To show you how long ago Hasbro intended to release these figures, characters VC71 through VC74 all feature the original graphics on the reverse side of The Vintage Collection carded figures released between 2010 and 2011.
+The artwork shows a nice reference photo and a generic overview or description of The Vintage Collection and its purpose to collectors.
+A green background and nameplate complement Aurra Sing’s primarily white and red appearance.
+The combination is visually stimulating to your eyes, and if you had passed on Aurra Sing in the Discover The Force line, you have something to look forward to here with this release.

-The actual figure of Aurra Sing is of course excellent, but she isn’t necessarily perfect.
-The Vintage Collection packaging however gives her an extra positive edge, something that lacked even more in the Discover The Force line.
-She’s super-articulated and well detailed.
-Her paint job is also excellent and perhaps the best part about her is all the accessories that accompany.
-Obviously there’s a lot here to be thankful for and we want to make it clear the appreciation we have for this action figure.
-But we are stuck on one glaring problem and that’s her antenna.
+The well-designed figure of Aurra Sing is, of course, excellent but isn’t necessarily perfect.
+The Vintage Collection packaging, however, gives the figure an extra positive edge, which is lacking in the Discover The Force line.
+Aurra is almost super-articulated and well-detailed.
+The paint job is also excellent, but perhaps the best part about this figure is all the accessories accompanying it.
+There’s a lot to be thankful for here, and we want to clarify our appreciation for this action figure.
+But we are stuck on one glaring problem: the head antenna.
 Hasbro has successfully managed tinier accessories much better than this in the past.
-Granted, an antenna is very thin and hard to sculpt without any substance or weight to it.
-But we recall the WED Treadwell Droid from 2009’s TLC Jawa & WED Treadwell Droid (BD 33) two-pack.
-Why couldn’t Hasbro create a shorter version of this antenna and drill a hole in her head that would accept it?
-Sure, it would have been thicker than what was seen in Episode I, but the aesthetics would have been significantly improved since if they’d decide to go this route it wouldn’t have had a rectangular shape to it.
-Still, she looks fabulous in The Vintage Collection packaging.
-Just enjoy that visual perhaps instead.
+Aurra’s antenna is thin and fragile (bendable).
+Sculpting these things without substance or weight is challenging, but we recall the WED Treadwell Droid from 2009’s TLC Jawa & WED Treadwell Droid (BD 33) two-pack.
+Why couldn’t Hasbro create a shorter version of this antenna and drill a hole in the portrait that would accept it?
+Sure, it would have still been thicker than we see in Episode I, but the aesthetics would have improved had they gone thinner.
+It wouldn't have had a rectangular shape if they’d decided to go this route.
+Still, Aurra Sing looks fabulous in The Vintage Collection packaging.
+Just enjoy that visual, perhaps, instead.

 Collector Notes